CuriousOne23/WhenMathPrays/thought_simulator/ts__goals_and_architecture.md

 ## 4. Strict Architectural Typing as Mechanism of Discovery

 Every TS sub-processing block is intentionally narrow and well-defined.
-This strictness is the core mechanism of discovery.
-Without strict typing, cognition collapses into emergent behavior and becomes impossible to study.
-Strictness:
+Without strict typing, cognition collapses into emergent behavior and becomes impossible to study rigorously.
+This strictness is the core mechanism of discovery because it:

 - Forces assumptions about cognition to surface explicitly.
 - Makes errors local and traceable to specific requirements or primitives.